AnthonyEdvalson/MCAlloy/docs/TechnicalDetails.md

 Return was included here for completion's sake.
 When returning, the program needs to stop executing.
 To do that we end the current block.
 In bridged flow we have a bridge between the code before and after, in return flow we have no connection, and Post is ignored.
 Because of the return statement, all bridges will be ignored, so both flow structures are basically the same.
-The reason alloy uses the first is because because by default, when a block is ended a bridge is made to the block containing the rest of the code.
+The reason MCAlloy uses the first is because because by default, when a block is ended a bridge is made to the block containing the rest of the code.
 So basically the first option is better because it's lazier

 ##ASSEMBLING